QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 configuration template repeatedly, it avoids the redundant definition of identical configuration and also ensures consistency of it.
-Configuration template could be used based on any existing YANG data models, this document doesn't make any assumption on the YANG data model design, i.e., does not rely on the shared profile/group defined in the YANG data model.
+Configuration template could be used based on any existing YANG data models, this document doesn't make any assumption on the YANG data model design, i.e., it does not rely on the shared profile/group defined in the YANG data model.

 ## Editorial Note (To be removed by RFC Editor)